VAli-designs/VAli-designs.github.io/content/pages/index.md

     <br/>

     We have a <strong>full article</strong> based on our experience and our customer's feedbacks.
-servicesTitle: We provide a set of solutions in User Research for you to grow your market in France
+servicesTitle: User Research can help you grow your market in France
 services:
   - title: Qualitative User Research